Dr. Jim Weese - The 5C Approach to Leadership: Exceptional Leadership Practices for Extraordinary Times

 A respected speaker, educator, and industry thought leader, she is widely recognized for her contributions to event contract education and innovation, including the launch of the first Certified Event Contract Professional certification program.
 Heather has received numerous national industry honours, including induction into the Canadian Meetings & Events Expo Hall of Fame, Smart Women in Meetings awards, and multiple leadership and innovation awards from the Canadian Society of Professional Event Planners.

-Dr. Matthieu Yuill - Communication that Drives Revenue
+Dr. Mathieu Yuill - Communication that Drives Revenue

 Dr. Mathieu Yuill is the founder of Leading With Nice, a Toronto-based marketing and strategy firm that works with organizations across Canada and the U.S. His work sits at the intersection of leadership, communication, and collaboration, helping teams work together more clearly across departments and roles.
 Mathieu completed his doctorate in leadership in 2025, focusing on how alignment is built through everyday communication rather than top-down messaging.
 He brings a practical perspective shaped by experience in journalism, marketing, and higher education, and regularly works with nonprofits, associations, and institutions navigating growth, change, and internal complexity.